On This Page

 https://apitest.cybersource.com

-/pts/v2/paymentsREST Example: Processing a Sale with Bundled Payer
+/pts/v2/paymentsREST Example: Sale with Payer Authentication Validate

 Request

-{ "clientReferenceInformation": { "code": "4f967fde-8bf1-46d6-9a75-3b3485514cc6", "applicationName": "RESTAPI", "applicationVersion": "1.0" }, "processingInformation": { "capture": "true", "actionList": ["VALIDATE_CONSUMER_AUTHENTICATION"] }, "orderInformation": { "billTo": { "country": "US", "lastName": "Name", "address2": "Address2", "address1": "1295 Charleston Rd", "postalCode": "94043", "locality": "san francisco", "administrativeArea": "CA", "firstName": "Noreal", "phoneNumber": "4158880000", "district": "MI", "buildingNumber": "123", "company": "Visa", "email": "null@email.com" }, "amountDetails": { "totalAmount": "25", "currency": "aud" } }, "paymentInformation": { "card": { "expirationYear": "2027", "number": "4000000000005290", "securityCode": "123", "expirationMonth": "12", "type": "070" } }, "consumerAuthenticationInformation": { "authenticationTransactionId": "DxPf2DBldd8mHaFWv9d1", "deviceChannel": "Browser" }, "merchantInformation": { "merchantDescriptor": { "name": "DusitLakeViewCairo", "administrativeArea": "TX", "country": "US" } } }
+{ "clientReferenceInformation": { "code": "4f967fde-8bf1-46d6-9a75-3b3485514cc6", "applicationName": "RESTAPI", "applicationVersion": "1.0" }, "processingInformation": { "capture": "true", "actionList": [ "VALIDATE_CONSUMER_AUTHENTICATION" ] }, "orderInformation": { "billTo": { "country": "US", "lastName": "Name", "address2": "Address2", "address1": "1295 Charleston Rd", "postalCode": "94043", "locality": "san francisco", "administrativeArea": "CA", "firstName": "Noreal", "phoneNumber": "4158880000", "district": "MI", "buildingNumber": "123", "company": "Visa", "email": "null@email.com" }, "amountDetails": { "totalAmount": "25", "currency": "aud" } }, "paymentInformation": { "card": { "expirationYear": "2027", "number": "4000000000005290", "securityCode": "123", "expirationMonth": "12", "type": "070" } }, "consumerAuthenticationInformation": { "authenticationTransactionId": "DxPf2DBldd8mHaFWv9d1", "deviceChannel": "Browser" }, "merchantInformation": { "merchantDescriptor": { "name": "DusitLakeViewCairo", "administrativeArea": "TX", "country": "US" } } }

 Response to a Successful Request